This website is best viewed using the vertical display on your mobile device.

 †For eligible commercially insured patients, the patient pays $5 out-of-pocket per one‑month supply and the program covers a maximum of $15,000 in co-pays per calendar year (excluding certain dispensing costs), subject to monthly maximums.
 Restrictions may apply.
 See Terms and Conditions.

 This is a summary of important information that you need to know in order to take ORENCIA safely.
-Work with the rheumatologist to make the treatment suitable and safe for you or your loved one.
+Work with the healthcare provider to make the treatment suitable and safe for you or your loved one.
 Keep this information, so you can refer to it before and during your treatment.

 Look out for the following